 FT Global MBA ranking 2020: IIM Bangalore, IIM Calcutta, ISB, IIM Ahmedabad in top 100

-New Delhi, Jan 28: Indian Institute of Management Bangalore (IIM-B) has become the top ranked Indian B-school in the latest Financial Times (FT) Global MBA Rankings 2020 while the Indian Institute of Management, Calcutta (IIM-C), has been ranked 42nd globally.
+New Delhi, Jan 28: Indian Institute of Management Bangalore (IIM-B) has become the top-ranked Indian B-school in the latest Financial Times (FT) Global MBA Rankings 2020 while the Indian Institute of Management, Calcutta (IIM-C), has been ranked 42nd globally.

 The institute secured the spot for its Masters of Business Administration for Executives (MBAEx) programme, the IIM-C said in a statement on Monday.